 What Barnsley Council are doing

-Referred cases will be discussed at the multi-agency child exploitation (MACE) meeting and scored on a risk assessment tool.
-Assessment and interventions will be recommended based on risk and need.
+Referred cases will be reviewed by the integrated front door (IFD) using an evidence based risk assessment tool.
+Cases that meet the threshold will then be heard at a multi-agency child exploitation (MACE) meeting where interventions will be recommended based on risk and need.

 We also link with other agencies to map unsafe locations and plan on how to intervene as a multi-agency team to make these safer.